-After the conclusion of the annual independent audit and public announcement of financial results, the Board of Directors typically allocates an annual number of shares for employee options each year at its regularly scheduled Board meeting following the audited close of the prior year's financial performance.
+Under the 2023 non-qualified option plan, 19,000 options shares at an exercise price of \$77.07 were awarded to 48 Utah, Ireland and UK employees in October 2023.
+Consistent with past practice after the conclusion of the annual independent audit and public announcement of financial results, during the five-year life of the Plan, the Board of Directors will allocate an annual number of shares for employee non-qualified options at its next regularly scheduled Board meeting.
 Allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
 The Compensation and Benefits Committee approves all awards, and the closing price on the date of the approval is the exercise price of the option shares.
 According to policy, awards are not made in advance of material news events, or when material non-public information is known.